 It was shortly after Pentecost was celebrated on June 1 in 27 A.D. that the Lord gave the sermon which contained his often memorized prayer.
 The physical place this message was likely spoken from was Mount Eremos, which is positioned on the northwestern shore of the Sea of Galilee.
 Jesus picked this location, which overlooks the plain of Gennesaret, because it allowed a large group of people to hear what he had to teach.

-This prayer is unique in that it delineates, directly from one member of the Godhead (the Lord or Son), how the other member of the Godhead (the Father) should be approached.
-It is also noteworthy because it was spoken in the middle of a message that, for the first time, more fully revealed the New Covenant (its requirements, blessings, etc.).
+The prayer he gave is unique in that it delineates, directly from one member of the Godhead (the Son), how the other member of the Godhead (the Father) should be approached.
+It is also noteworthy because it was spoken in the middle of a message that, for the first time, more fully revealed the New Covenant (its requirements, blessings, etc.) offered to all humans.

-The Lord's Prayer was given as an outline regarding how we should communicate with our heavenly Father.
-It should not be repeated mindlessly or used like an incantation to make God give us what we want.
-Jesus himself warns us in Matthew 6:7 that it is useless to repeat ourselves thinking it will help our petitions.
-In addition, note that this prayer does NOT mention the Holy Spirit (one of many proofs the Trinity doctrine is false) and does not state we should pray to it or anyone else (e.g. dead saints like Mary, the apostles, etc.).
-Our relationship is directly with the Father, made possible through the sacrifice of Christ.
+Jesus gave what is commonly referred to as the Lord's Prayer as an outline regarding how we should communicate with our heavenly Father.
+It should not be repeated mindlessly or used like an incantation to try and "force" our Creator to give us what we want.
+The Lord himself warns us in Matthew 6:7 that it is useless to repeat ourselves thinking it will help our petitions.